 With the pandemic we are experiencing, UV Light, especially Germicidal UV Light, has become a very curious topic.

 UV (ultraviolet) is called radiation with a Wavelength of UV Light ranging from 10 nm to 400 nm.
 Since the human eye can perceive rays above 400 nm wavelength, we cannot see UV rays.
 UV rays are divided into four according to their wavelengths.
 In the HVAC sector, UVC-type short-wave rays are used for disinfection.

 Although UV light tubes seem like very new technology, their history is more than 100 years.
 Germicidal UV Light has been successfully applied for decades for disinfection in water treatment systems and food safety applications.

 UV rays, on the other hand, are much older.
-UV rays, which have existed since the creation of the universe, awaited to be discovered for a very long time.
+UV rays, which have existed since the creation of the universe, have been waiting to be discovered for a very long time.
 German scientist Johann Wilhelm Ritter was the first to discover the existence of ultraviolet rays.

 Area Of Use